MicrosoftDocs/power-platform/power-platform/admin/best-practices-server-side-synchronization.md

 ---
 # Best practices for server-side synchronization

-Consider the following when planning and deploying server-side synchronization.
+Consider the best practices in this topic when planning and deploying server-side synchronization.

-## Best practices for configuring server-side synchronization for customer engagement apps and Exchange Online
+## Configure server-side synchronization for customer engagement apps and Exchange Online

  By default, the [!INCLUDE[pn_Microsoft_Exchange_Online](../includes/pn-microsoft-exchange-online.md)] email server profile is created for customer engagement apps (such as [Dynamics 365 Sales](/dynamics365/sales-professional/help-hub), [Dynamics 365 Customer Service](/dynamics365/customer-service/help-hub), [Dynamics 365 Marketing](/dynamics365/marketing/help-hub), [Dynamics 365 Field Service](/dynamics365/field-service/overview), and [Dynamics 365 Project Service Automation](/dynamics365/project-operations/psa/overview)), and should be your first choice.
 If you want to use your own profile, you use customer engagement apps, and [!INCLUDE[pn_Exchange_Online](../includes/pn-exchange-online.md)], and both services are on the same tenant, use the following settings in your email server profile (**Settings** > **Email Configuration** > **Email Server Profiles**).